-Silver in India is sold by the kilogram, and the rate moves every day with international prices and the rupee.
-As of July 2, 2026, the silver rate in India is about Rs 2,40,000 per kilogram, or roughly Rs 240 per gram, having eased sharply from earlier in the year as global silver prices corrected.
+Silver in India is sold by the kilogram, and the rate moves every trading day with international prices and the rupee.
+As of July 15, 2026, the silver rate in India is about Rs 2,22,210 per kilogram, or roughly Rs 222 per gram, dipping mildly as a firm US dollar kept precious metals rangebound, the same force holding gold near a monthly low.
 It remains a favourite for both jewellery and investment, from coins to exchange-traded funds.

 For buyers, the headline rate is only part of the cost.
 GST and making charges sit on top, so the final bill for silver jewellery, coins, or utensils is always higher than the quoted rate.